 There are still plenty of things to do on Christmas Day in London, including seeing top London landmarks on a Christmas Day tour, enjoying a Christmas Day walk in a park, looking at London’s beautiful Christmas lights and cheering on the swimmers racing for the Peter Pan Cup in Hyde Park.

 Most London hotels are open at Christmas, and some hotel restaurants offer Christmas dining on 25 December.

 Boxing Day and January sales in London

 Activity returns to London on Boxing Day (26 December).
-The January sales start in many London shops and public transport also resumes but with a limited service.
+The January sales start in many London shops, and public transport resumes with a limited service.

 New Year's Eve and New Year's Day in London

-There is only limited public transport on New Year’s Day, so check Transport for London’s website for details and make sure you plan your journey in advance over the New Year period.
+Public transport is limited on New Year’s Day, so check Transport for London’s website for details and make sure you plan your journey in advance over the New Year period.